LOG IN

 A Guide to Industry Coverage Groups

-Industry Coverage Groups are specialized teams within an investment bank that do deals in specific sectors or industries exclusively.
-Within a deal team, analysts to MD gain industry knowledge (and build valuable relationships in parallel) largely through helping them raise money or merge with another firm.
+Industry Coverage Groups are specialized teams within investment banks that focus and have expertise in specific sectors/industries exclusively.
+Within a deal team, analysts to MD gain deep industry knowledge (as well as build valuable relationships in parallel) mostly through helping these enterprises raise capital or merge with another enterprise.

 Choosing the right industry group to join as a graduate is an important choice to make, as it will have a long-term impact on your career.
 It pays to choose wisely.
 For instance, being a Real Estate banker during the COVID-19 pandemic, would have meant very poor bonuses but more importantly poor exposure to dealmaking.